How to Connect WhatsApp to Your CRM: Complete Integration Guide 2026

 Template management: How easy is it to submit and track template approval status?
 Some platforms make this painfully manual.

-WhatsTeam includes all of these — multi-agent inbox, campaign builder, automation workflows, and a template manager with approval status tracking — without requiring a developer to configure any of it.
+WhatsTeam includes all of these — multi-agent team inbox, campaign builder, automation workflows, and a template manager with approval status tracking — without requiring a developer to configure any of it.
+See our full feature overview or check pricing plans.
 That's the standard you should hold any BSP to.

 Outbound messages on the WhatsApp API (messages you initiate, not replies) must use pre-approved templates.
 This is Meta's anti-spam measure.
 Templates can be rejected, so getting this right the first time saves you 24-48 hours of wait time.